 Medication – There is no specific medication for CRPS, however, several pain medications are often used alone or in combination to help target the pain for CRPS sufferers.
-This often includes neuropathic medication, anticonvulsants, analgesics, opioids, antidepressants, local anesthetic patches or injections.
+This often includes neuropathic medication, anticonvulsants, analgesics, opioids, antidepressants, local anaesthetic patches or injections.
 Often these medications help with the pain, which then allows a patient to begin the physical therapy.

 Psychological therapies – It is important to understand that CRPS is not in the patient’s mind, however chronic pain conditions can influence their frame of mind.
 There are also techniques to help patients manage their pain and increase coping strategies.
 Mindfulness techniques can be helpful in managing the stress and emotions that often accompany chronic conditions.

 Exercise – Little and often is best, to avoid exacerbation of pain.
 Swimming and walking are good low-impact exercises that will maintain strength and function without putting too much pressure on the affected area.

 Diet – A healthy, balanced diet is important anytime, however it is thought that higher levels of vitamin C can help prevent CRPS from developing and can help in the early stages of CRPS.